Skip to main content

 Optimizing the Growth Hormone Axis

-As individuals age, the natural production of human (HGH) declines.
+As individuals age, the natural production of human growth hormone (HGH) declines.
 While direct replacement with synthetic HGH carries risks, certain peptides can stimulate the body’s own pituitary gland to produce and release HGH in a more natural, pulsatile manner.
 This supports tissue repair, improves sleep quality, enhances metabolism, and aids in recovery.

 A common and effective combination therapy involves two types of peptides: